the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter1.md

 );
 ~~~~~~~~

 During implementation, `ReactDOM.render()` takes your App component, though it can also pass simple JSX.
-It doesn't require an component instance.
+It doesn't require a component instance.

 ### Exercises: